jenny07007/fullstackopen2020/part8/README.md

     - can do GQL queries in a `useEffect` hook
     - the second parameter of `useEffect` hook can become handy depending on apporaches
   - up to date cache and book recommendatiions

+- 8.23 - 8.26
+  - implement subscription `bookAdded` on server, and returns the details of all new books to its subscribers
+  - subscribe to `bookAdded` in the client.
+    - when new books are added, show a notification to the user
+  - keep the application's view updating when the server notifies there is a new book has been added
+  - solve the `n+1` problem
+    ```js
+    query {
+      allAuthors {
+        name
+        bookCount
+      }
+    }
+    ```